braunm/sparseHessianFD/cran-comments.md

 ### R CMD check results

-There were no ERRORs or WARNINGs.
-The only note is related to the change to the license.
+There were no NOTESs, ERRORs or WARNINGs.